 You must cancel VAT registration if you were operating as a sole trader or partnership and already registered for Value Added Tax.

-If you will stop being an employer you must also close your PAYE scheme.
+What if your business stops employing people?
+In this case, you must also close your PAYE scheme.
 So, once you stop employing staff you would need to send final payroll reports to HM Revenue and Customs (HMRC).

 As a rule, even though you stop being self employed you will still be 'personally' liable for any business debt that you have.
 Failing to pay means the creditors can take court action or enforce bankruptcy proceedings.